 Wordpress is a framework of 1300-1500 files.
 We begin by installing these files on your server, as well as various WordPress plugins we recommend or you request.
 The WordPress framework, plugins and widgets are created by other people – we simply assemble them and modify them to suit your needs.

 Next we make a page design (called a theme).
-We start with TwentyEleven or TwentyTwelve – the two basic themes created by WordPress – and customize the layout and text styles to get the look you want.
+We start with a basic theme from WordPress and make a child theme so we can customize the layout and text styles to get the look you want.
 To protect your own security we prefer not to use free themes, although we can match any free theme you like.
 (Read more about why you should avoid free WordPress themes.)

 After we install WordPress and customize a theme, we make sure your plugins are compatible.
 Some of our recommended plugins include Headspace for SEO, Si Captcha for spam, a share widget for social media, and Google Analytics.